-As we were based in Akureyri for two nights, this gave us the opportunity to tour some of the northern peninsular and venture off the A1 Ring Road for a while.
+We were based in Akureyri, Iceland for two nights, so, having the extra night this gave us the opportunity to tour some of the northern peninsular and venture off of Iceland's A1 Ring Road for a while.

-Back in the 4×4 we headed north out of town and picked up route 82, immediately the hustle bustle of a larger town has gone & we’re back on the quiet deserted Icelandic roads.
+Back in the 4x4 we headed north out of Akureyri and picked up route 82, immediately the hustle bustle of a larger town has gone and we’re back on the quiet deserted Icelandic roads.

-Iceland’s historical past has partially revolved around whale hunting, although nowadays the tracking of whales is mainly for tourism or scientific reasons.
-However, we came across this sculpture of a whale tail and had to stop.
+Iceland’s historical past has partially revolved around whale hunting, although nowadays the tracking of whales is mainly for tourism whale watching or scientific reasons.
+However, we came across a sculpture of a whale tail and had to stop.

 Well, when I say ‘interesting’ Gary & I weren’t quite prepared that partially through the narrow dark tunnel, priority was for oncoming traffic and we had to pull over into a layby that was bored out in the side of the tunnels rock face.